Listen to an audio file of this tool.

 Step 5.
 Recognize Effort and Quality to Foster Motivation

 - Recognize and call out when it is going well.
 It may seem obvious, but it’s easy not to notice when all is moving along smoothly.
-When children/teens are trying out some of the steps you’ve taught them, a short, specific call out is all that’s needed.
+When your child/teen is trying out some of the steps you’ve taught them, a short, specific call out is all that’s needed.
 “I noticed you enlisted a safety buddy after school today, and Julie left you alone.
 Yes!
 Excellent.”